itsdragonic/altimeline/README.md

 ### Alternate History

-(BETA) Entering a seed value will lead to alternate historical paths.
+Entering a seed value will lead to alternate historical paths.

 Seed "0" is our timeline.

 Typing any string of characters will lead to unique alternate histories.

-(coming soon) Special seeds such as "kaiserreich," "fuhrerreich," or "fallout" will have specific alternate histories.
+Special seeds such as "kaiserreich," "fuhrerreich," or "fallout" give famous alternate histories.

+You can share timelines and years you find in this format: https://itsdragonic.github.io/altimeline/?year=1936?seed=insanity